AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create an Elasticsearch sink connector.md

             -   For more information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
             -   For more information about how to troubleshoot errors based on error codes, see [Error codes]().
-            -   To resume the subscription to the partition where an error occurs, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.kafka.aliyun_topbar.8.79e425e8DncGA9#/ticket/add/?productId=1352) to Message Queue for Apache Kafka Customer Services.
+            -   To resume the subscription to the partition where an error occurs,[submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.kafka.aliyun_topbar.8.79e425e8DncGA9#/ticket/add/?productId=1352) to Message Queue for Apache Kafka Customer Services.
 |log|
         |**Create Resource**|The mode in which to create the consumer group and topics used for data synchronization.
 Valid values: **Automatically** and **Manually**.
 If you select Manually, enter resource names.|Automatically|
         |**Connector consumer group**|The consumer group that is used by the connector.
 We recommend that you start the name of this consumer group with connect-cluster.|connect-cluster-kafka-elasticsearch-sink|